Saturday, December 4, 2010

 Last Evening at the Sun Hotel

-DSC03314I would remember this place.
+DSC03314I will remember this place.
 Absolutely.
 It may not be the best place or hotel in Seychelles but this place just made these tiny few days welcoming.
 Well, it’s past ten o’clock already and I’m still awake.
-Can’t sleep on this lonely evening actually.
-I kept thinking of my children, and my wife.
+I can’t sleep.
+I kept thinking of the guys back home – the kids and the wife.

 DSC03065